aadler/Delaporte/README.md

  2. Create a branch in your repository in which you will make your changes
  3. Ideally use -s to sign-off on commits under the [Developer Certificate of Origin](https://developercertificate.org/).
+ 4. If possible, sign commits using a GPG key.
- 4. Push that branch and then create a pull request
+ 5. Push that branch and then create a pull request

 At this point, the PR will be discussed and eventually accepted or rejected by the lead maintainer.